Likh-Alex/posts-application-backend/README.md

 ### Application is created using `Java` and `Spring Boot`

-- Application fetches data from the API and sends the results to the cleint.
+- Application fetches data from the API and sends the results to the client.
 - Application has 2 controllers with corresponding endpoints:
 1. `CommentController` - in method `getComments` uses `ApiService`  to fetch `Comment` data.
    - Endpoint `http://localhost:8080/comments/`